The easiest way to learn design patterns

 Fiodar Sazanavets

-I am a Microsoft MVP and a lead/senior software engineer with over a decade of professional experience.
+I am a senior software engineer working for Microsoft.
+I have over a decade of professional experience and am a past recipient of the Microsoft MVP award.
 I primarily specialize in .NET and Microsoft stack.
 I am enthusiastic about creating well-crafted software that fully meets business needs.

 Throughout my career, I have successfully developed software of various types and various levels of complexity in multiple industries.
 This includes a passenger information management system for a railway, distributed smart clusters of IoT devices, e-commerce systems, financial transaction processing systems, and more.
 I have also successfully led and mentored teams of software developers.

 I enjoy sharing my knowledge with the community.
 This motivates me to mentor aspiring developers and create educational content, which includes blog posts, technical books, and online courses.
-My books include "SignalR on .NET 6 - the complete guide", "The battle hardened developer", and "The easiest way to learn design patterns".
 I regularly write about software development on my personal website, scientificprogrammer.net.

 Table of Contents